Journey to a Woman: Plot summary

 Beth Ayers is stifled and bored by her role as California housewife.
 Her husband, a successful businessman named Charlie, is frustrated with her lack of affection towards their two children and her unwillingness to tell him why she's unhappy after being married for nine years.
-Beth becomes intrigued by a casual acquaintance named Vega Purvis, a chic modeling instructor who is physically ravaged by various illnesses, alcohol, and cigarettes.
-Vega's modeling business in decline after a vaguely detailed scandal.
+Beth becomes intrigued by a casual acquaintance named Vega Purvis, a chic modeling instructor who is physically ravaged by various illnesses, alcohol and cigarettes, and whose modeling business is in decline after a vaguely detailed scandal.
 Beth knows Vega is a lesbian and connects her sexuality with Beth's own recurring dreams about Laura Landon, a girl with whom she had an affair in college.
 Vega calls Beth one evening and asks her to come to a hotel, where Vega shows her the scars that cover her body.
 Vega becomes emotionally dependent upon Beth over the next several months, as Beth becomes more possessed by the idea of finding Laura once more.

-Beth begins a correspondence with Nina Spicer, the author of several lesbian books she has been reading.
+Beth begins to correspond with Nina Spicer, the author of several lesbian books she has been reading.
 After Beth and Charlie separate, Beth returns to Chicago in search of Laura, who she hasn't contacted in nine years.
 She learns from Laura's father that she left for New York City many years before.
 There, Beth and Nina team up to look for Laura in Greenwich Village's gay bars and nightclubs.
 Nina tests Beth to see whether she's really a lesbian or simply curious, while Beth uses Nina to get to Laura.
 Beth and Nina eventually sleep together.
 Afterwards, Beth learns that Vega has been committed to a mental hospital.
 Tired of Nina's games, Beth ventures to the bars to find Laura herself and finds Beebo Brinker, who is astounded to see her after considering Beth a rival for Laura's affections when they were together years ago.